Jessie Carney Smith: Career

 Smith began working as a clerk typist for Fisk University's religion and English departments in 1956, then transferring to the library.
 She worked up to being assistant to the head librarian, Arna Bontemps, who was the first Black person to hold that position, and he encouraged her to become his replacement.

 Smith began working as an instructor and library cataloger at Tennessee State University in 1957.
 She enrolled in a Ph.D. program at the University of Illinois in 1960, and became the first African American to earn a Ph.D. degree in library science from the University of Illinois in 1964.
 Smith was hired as a professor of library science at the university library of Fisk University in Nashville, Tennessee, in 1965.
 She also replaced Bontemps as head librarian, becoming the first Black woman to hold the position.

-In the fall of 1969, Fisk replaced the Erastus Milo Cravath Memorial Library with the new 1.4 million dollar Fisk University Library.
+In the fall of 1969, Fisk replaced the Erastus Milo Cravath Memorial Library with the new 1.4 million- dollar Fisk University Library.
 Smith helped with the design and planning of the new library, and ran the move of their collections.
 She held workshops on topics such as black studies, civil rights, and geneaology, and taught library science at the University of Tennessee, Alabama A&M University, and Vanderbilt University.

 In 2008, Smith made Fisk University home to the largest single collection of papers concerning the Rosenwald School building program.
+She initiated the process to establish an online portal, the Julius Rosenwald Fund Archive database, which was launched in 2025.

 Smith was awarded Fisk University's Camille Cosby Distinguished Chair in the Humanities in 1992.
-She was appointed dean of the Fisk University library in 2010.
+Smith was appointed dean of the Fisk University library in 2010.
 In 2020, she retired.

 Smith has served as consultant to the U.S. Office for Civil Rights, the U.S. Office of Education, the National Endowment for the Humanities, and the Southern Association of Colleges and Schools.

 Smith has published numerous research guides and reference books, specifically exploring the gaps in scholarship around African Americans.
 She has published three separate volumes of Notable Black American Women (in 1991, 1996, and 2003) and two separate volumes of Notable Black American Men (in 1999 and 2006).
 Her other books include Black Heroes of the Twentieth Century, Freedom Facts and Firsts: 400 Years of the African American Civil Rights Experience, and Black Firsts: 4000 Groundbreaking and Pioneering Historical Events, among others.
 She wrote or edited more than 30 books in total.